 Beetroot is reckoned to be a great purifier.

 2. Low in fat and calories: Although it has a high sugar content, it is low in calories and almost fat free.
 Since it is loaded with fiber it makes you full on lower calories.
 This makes it a nutritious option for those looking to keep their weight down.

-3. Heart health: Studies have shown that the high content of nitrates inbeetroot produces a gas called nitric oxide.
+3. Heart health: Various studies around the world have shown that the high content of nitrates in beetroot produces a gas called nitric oxide.
 This gas helps to relax and dilate your blood vessels which improves blood flow and lowers blood pressure.

 4. Rich in antioxidants: Betanin, the pigment which gives beetroot its colour, is a potent antioxidant.
 Along with another class of antioxidants called polyphenols, these are getting more attention in the scientific community.
 According to the American Journal of Clinical Nutrition, antioxidants reduce the oxidation of bad cholesterol, protect the artery walls and guard against heart disease and stroke.